- Are You Drinking Enough Water? HOT

 This ultimately gives the water a cloudy appearance commonly called turbidity.
 This turbidity can also be an indication of possible pathogens in addition to being unsightly in the water.
 Turbidity is removed in a variety of ways, largely in processes of sedimentation and filtration systems at the local level.

-So just how does clear water affect your body?
-Like we mentioned earlier, cloudiness or discoloration of naturally clear water could be a sign of turbidity, a natural indicator of possible pathogens.
+And related to us, how does such clear water affect our body?
+As we mentioned earlier, cloudiness or discoloration of naturally clear water could be a sign of turbidity, a natural indicator of possible pathogens.
 Pathogens are easiest defined by calling them germs.

 So naturally, the more effectively treated your water is the less likelihood there is of ingesting pathogens and thus inciting health risks.
 Simply put...the clearer the water the better!